 Q: Can my District reopen fully? (unrelated to funding eligibility resulting from AB 86):

-A: Per CDPH January 14, 2021 K-12 Guidance, tier assignments will affect your district in the following ways:
+That said, per CDPH January 14, 2021 K-12 Guidance, tier assignments affect your district in the following ways:

 Red, Orange, and Yellow Tiers.
 Consistent with the July 17 Framework, schools may reopen at all grades if they are located in counties in the Red, Orange or Yellow Tiers under the Blueprint for a Safer Economy.
 Operations once reopened must adhere to the updated Sector Guidance for School and School-Based Program reflected in this document (see below).
 Schools that reopen under this paragraph must complete and post a CSP to their website homepage before reopening for in-person instruction, as described in the CSP Posting and Submission Requirements for In-Person Instruction section.